10 Times a Vendor should say “No” to a Craft Show Shopper

 Again, if you’re a vendor who’s open to taking custom orders, this question is not an issue.
 But do consider if the materials will cost you extra and the time it takes to source them and make alterations.

-If you’re not set up to take custom orders, don’t let a simple question make you feel pressured into taking them.
+If you’re not set up to take custom orders, don’t let a simple question pressure you into taking them.

 I strongly disliked the work a customized order added.
 It involved extra trips to the fabric store, double the communication, sometimes drafting new patterns and I was always left with materials and designs I wouldn’t use again.
 But I would feel guilty saying no to a customer, end up caving, and then resenting the order.
 Had I set a strict “no custom orders” policy from the start, I would have saved myself a lot of frustration.